 This is the concept of automated direct mail.

-Digital channels have reached critical mass, and as competition increases, offline engagement can serve as an additional, trustworthy channel of communication for businesses to leverage.
+Digital channels have reached critical mass, and as competition increases, Experience Marketing can serve as an additional, trustworthy channel of communication for businesses to leverage.

 This serves as the foundation of Postal's platform.